Why you need an enterprise marketing taxonomy [and how to build one]

 Enterprise marketing organizations differ in many ways from a university cancer research lab, but both rely on taxonomy.
 At a very basic level, the taxonomy described in a marketing context is a way to group and organize data.
 Taxonomies might also be referred to as schemas.
 Typically taxonomies are created by marketing organizations to give end-users (marketers) a structure to how they describe assets, for example, a landing page, piece of creative or content.
 They’re also created to help teams apply these descriptions – otherwise known as metadata tags – consistently.
 Like the smudged covers in my old lab, data that are collected without consistent taxonomy is difficult to decipher, creating analysis and data retrieval issues across an organization.

-Although creating an enterprise-level marketing taxonomy may not seem like the most exciting task, it’s the first step to enabling your organization to create consistent data across systems, teams, and marketing activities.
+Although creating an enterprise-level marketing or media taxonomy may not seem like the most exciting task, it’s the first step to enabling your organization to create consistent data across systems, teams, and marketing activities.
 A unified taxonomy overlay for all lines of business will allow you to define core marketing concepts and optimize the use of content and metadata.

 Why organizations need an enterprise marketing taxonomy